Anthony joined WFD in August 2014. He is responsible for the overall direction and performance of the Foundation.

 Franklin De Vrieze has worked on governance issues for 20 years.
 Before joining WFD, he has worked for the OSCE Mission in Kosovo, the United Nations Development Programme (UNDP), European Union Delegations, Swiss Development Cooperation (SDC), National Democratic Institute (NDI) and other governance and parliamentary strengthening institutions.
 He has been leading parliamentary identification, formulation and evaluation missions.
 He has worked on parliament’s role in anti-corruption, constituency offices feasibility and regional parliamentary cooperation.
 He is the author of several academic and policy publications.

-Victoria provides technical expertise in the design and development of our programmes.
-Victoria heads our Political Economy Analysis process and leads an initiative to innovate the learning experiences we deliver in-country to make them more adaptive and impactful.
-Victoria conducts technical assessments, delivers learning experiences related to core areas of parliamentary strengthening, produces research papers and develops new products for WFD.
+Victoria provides technical expertise in the design and development of WFD programmes.
+She leads on our Political Economy Analysis and conducts technical assessments, delivers learning experiences related to core areas of parliamentary strengthening, produces research papers and develops new products for WFD.
 Victoria provides advisory support to the Africa, Latin America and Asia programme teams.

 Victoria has ten years of parliamentary experience.
 Victoria holds a doctorate on parliamentary procedure and democracy from the University of Sheffield, and worked in the National Assembly of South Africa for four years before joining WFD.
 Further details relating to Victoria’s work and experience can be found on her LinkedIn page: Victoria.Hasson.